4DGB/hic-converter/readme.md

 # Useful commands for 4DGB project
 ### Example using juicer tools for Hi-C data preprocessing
     ## change directory and
-    ## make alia's callable in this instance
+    ## make alias callable in this instance
     cd ./hic-converter
     shopt -s expand_aliases